teoziyiivy/tp/docs/UserGuide.md

 Command Word: `delete workout`

-Description: Remove a workout from the list of workout items.
+Description: Deletes a workout from the list of workout items.

 Format: `delete workout INDEX`

+* Use `list workouts all` to determine the index of the workout you wish to delete.
 * The `INDEX` can only contain integers from the list.

 Example of usage:

-`delete workout 3`
+* `delete workout 3` will delete the workout with index `3` as seen in the list from `list schedule all` if the index is valid.

 ## Delete a scheduled workout

 Command Word: `delete schedule`

-Description: Remove a workout from the list of workout items.
+Description: Deletes a workout from the list of workout items.

 Format: `delete schedule INDEX`
+* Use `list schedule all` to determine the index of the scheduled workout you wish to delete.
 * The `INDEX` can only contain integers from the list.

 Example of usage:

-`delete schedule 3`
+* `delete schedule 3` will delete the schedule workout with index `3` as seen in the list from `list schedule all` if the index is valid.

 ## Delete a meal from library